November 2020- Fargo, N. Dakota

-The FINRA records of Regan A. Rohl , a stock broker who is employed by Wells Fargo Advisors Financial Network , disclose 3 pending customer disputes and 13 prior customer disputes.
+The FINRA records of Regan A. Rohl , a stock broker who was, until recently, employed by Wells Fargo Advisors Financial Network , disclose a pending customer dispute and 15 prior customer disputes and a termination from employment.

 The Financial Industry Regulatory Authority (FINRA) is the agency that licenses and regulates stockbrokers and brokerage firms.
 FINRA requires brokers and brokerage firms to report customer complaints and disputes as well as regulatory sanctions.
 In addition brokers are required to disclose certain financial matters such as personal bankruptcies, judgments and liens.

-- FINRA Case 18-3050 in which a customer of Wells Fargo alleges that Rohl engaged in authorized trading and made unsuitable investments to purchase master limited partnerships beginning in 2011 and is seeking damages of $3 million.
+In currently pending FINRA Case 18-3050 a customer of Wells Fargo alleges that Rohl engaged in authorized trading and made unsuitable investments to purchase master limited partnerships beginning in 2011 and is seeking damages of $3 million.

 Customer disputes that have been previously resolved include: